rust-stuco/lectures/week4/slides.md

 # Monomorphization

-Let’s look at how this works by using the standard library’s generic `Option<T>`:
+Let's look at how this works by using the standard library's generic `Option<T>`:

 ```rust
 let integer = Some(5);